kailash-manasarovar/statement/docs/timeline/2024/june.md

 ### Social media and Paul

-- I create a Facebook account for my election campaign.
+- I create a Facebook account for my election campaign: https://www.facebook.com/profile.php?id=61561067270886.
+- I'm inundated with fake accounts.
+The usual; dogs, horses, caravans, men looking for love.
+- I figure the criminal gangs have a lot to do with this.
+- I don't really mind.
 - An old friend Paul Pompeus connects with me.
 - He is exuberant and friendly.
 - He sounds exactly like the person I used to know over twenty years before.
+- "I'm so happy we're back in touch, you were my best friend back then, you're still my best friend, one of three."
-- He sends me messages fairly regularly on Facebook up until I see him again in January 2025.
+- He sends me messages like this fairly regularly on Facebook up until I see him again in January 2025.
-- I reach out to a number of other people on Facebook, including all of Paul's family and their friends and family.
-They all ignore me.
+- I reach out to a number of other people on Facebook; including Paul's family and their friends and family that I know as well as I know him.
+- They all ignore me.
 - I assume it is because they are pro-trans or do not want to be associated with someone speaking up about the dangers of gender ideology.
+- Perhaps they have trans kids?

 ### Continued stalking and health matters